-To prevent cooking odours from being led to the F370, the distance between the kitchen fan and the exhaust air valve must be observed.
-The distance should not be less than 1.5 m.
+To prevent food vapour being transferred to F370 the distance between the kitchen fan and the exhaust air device must be considered.
+The distance should not be less than 1.5 m, but this can vary between different installations.

 Always use a kitchen fan when cooking.